 This celebration of Queen Victoria's birthday is marked with parades and fireworks across much of the country.
 It's been celebrated as an official holiday since 1845 and serves as the informal start of summer in Canada (much like Memorial Day does in the U.S.).

-While it used to be held on Queen Victoria's actual birthday of May 25, it's now celebrated on the Monday before American Memorial Day.
+While it used to be held on Queen Victoria's actual birthday of May 24 (or May 25 if the 24th is a Sunday), it's now celebrated on the Monday before American Memorial Day.
 Since it's always observed on a Monday, Victoria Day weekend is usually referred to as the May Long Weekend, or the May Long.
-If you plan to visit Canada on Victoria Day, prepare for crowded resorts and attractions and traffic on the roadways
+If you plan to visit Canada on Victoria Day, prepare for crowded resorts and attractions and traffic on the roadways.

 July 1 is the date Canadians celebrate the ratification of the country's constitution in 1867.
 Much like the American Independence Day holiday on July 4, Canada day marks the date the British North America Act formally joined Canada, New Brunswick, and Nova Scotia into one country, a dominion of the British Empire.
 It's not quite Canada's "birthday" as it's sometimes called, but it's pretty close.
 Canada Day is celebrated with parades, fireworks, concerts, and other events.
 A member of the British Royal Family usually participates in the festivities in Ottawa.